rdentato/try/README.md

   }

 ```
-Note that you can't put a try/catch block within a catch block.
+Note that you can't put a try/catch block within a catch block,
-And you shouldn't, as this could be a sign that you are using try/catch to control
+and you shouldn't, as this could be a sign that you are using try/catch to control
 the flow of your program rather than just handling exceptional events.

 Of course, you can nest as many try/catch block in a try block; even